openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Entity that issues verifiable Credentials.
 Also called Issuer.
 In the context of this specification, the Credential Issuer acts as OAuth 2.0 Authorization Server (see [@!RFC6749]).

+Base64url Encoding

+Base64 encoding using the URL- and filename-safe character set defined in Section 5 of [@!RFC4648], with all trailing '=' characters omitted (as permitted by Section 3.2 of [@!RFC4648]) and without the inclusion of any line breaks, whitespace, or other additional characters.
+Note that the base64url encoding of the empty octet sequence is the empty string.
+(See Appendix C of [@!RFC7517] for notes on implementing base64url encoding without padding.)

 # Use Cases

 This is a non-exhaustive list of sample use cases.